TNOC is an idea hive

 Managing Editor: Sprout Eco-Poetry Journal

 Emmalee loves the impact the smallest gestures can make in life.
 She believes a simple word or idea can grow into something spectacular and world-changing if put in the right hands.
-Emmalee has a Bachelor’s in Literature from Missouri State University and currently resides in Springfield, MO.
+Emmalee has a Bachelor’s in Literature from Missouri State University and currently resides in Spokane, MO.
 She is interested in the editing and publishing world since it’s the final step between the creator and the consumer.

 Chris Fremantle, Ayr